 Breast reduction surgery in Sydney should be performed with sophisticated surgical technique for the safest and best results.
 It carries real risks, and as such should be considered carefully.

 We recommend that the procedure is only ever performed in a hospital.
 We also recommend that you carefully consider your choice of breast reduction surgery in Sydney.
 Unfortunately doctors without surgical qualifications beyond their medical degree are allowed to perform surgery.
 Your surgeon should be appropriately qualified with at least a Fellowship of the Royal Australasian College of Surgeons (FRACS), which means that they have specialist surgical training.
 FRACS is the standard qualification required in Sydney to perform breast reduction surgery in private and public hospitals.

 Members of the Australian Society of Plastic Surgeons have a FRACS and specialised training in Plastic and Reconstructive Surgery, including breast reduction.

 Our surgeons, Dr Amira Sanki and Dr Ilias Kotronakis are fully qualified Plastic Surgeons.
 They have both received Honours degree in their Sydney medical schools.
 They both have FRACS qualifications as Specialist Surgeons in Plastic and Reconstructive Surgery, and are members of the Australian Society of Plastic Surgeons.
 They both have extensive experience and training in breast reduction, including the most advanced and up to date techniques.
 They are committed to giving their patients the safest and best treatment available.

-A consultation with a qualified Plastic or Breast Surgeon is the best place to get more advice.
-More information and a video presentation on breast reduction is available online at the Australian Society of Plastic Surgeons website.
+A consultation with a qualified Plastic Surgeon is the best place to get more advice.
+More information is available online at the Australian Society of Plastic Surgeons website.